HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 **Editable heading**
 <br/>
-By default, the test name is created using the first skill selected by the user and the string “Test”.
+By default, the test name is created using the first skill selected by the user.
 In case the recruiter wants to edit the test name, they can click the heading and edit.
-This component also handled the case if the recruiter clears the test name.
+This component also handles the case if the recruiter clears the test name.
 In such case, the default name populates again immediately when the input is focused out.

 **Alert**
 <br/>
-Notifies which question set was updated along with test duration update.
+Notifies which question set was updated along with the test duration update.
 <img src="/images/skill-based-test-alert.png" alt="Alert bar" />